+Refer to pages V-178 through V-180, V-185, and V-190 through V-192 of the EIR.

+b.
+AIR QUALITY IMPACT 2

-- 4) Refer to pages V-178 through V-180, V-185, and V-190 through V-192 of the EIR.
-Implementation of the Implementation of the Revised Community Park Plan eliminates the community center, hard courts, and reduces parking spaces and playing fields.
-These changes further minimize this impact by significantly reducing grading and construction activities.
-Air Quality Impact 2 - AQ Impact 2 Grading activities that include moving more material than 2,000 cubic yards in a day exceed significance thresholds for construction-related emissions, resulting in potentially significant air quality impacts.
+AQ Impact 2 Grading activities that include moving more material than 2,000 cubic yards in a day exceed significance thresholds for construction-related emissions, resulting in potentially significant air quality impacts.

-5) Mitigation: AQ/mm-5
+1) Mitigation: AQ/mm-5

 - AQ/mm-5 Upon application for construction permits and prior to site disturbance, the applicant shall submit grading plans and a construction schedule demonstrating that soil material would not be moved at a rate more than 53,500 cubic yards (cy) in a quarter or 2,000 cy in a day.
 If material would be moved at this rate (or greater), the applicant shall implement the following standard APCD mitigation measures for the project's construction equipment: - a.
 Maintain all construction equipment in proper tune according to manufacturer's specifications. - b.
-Fuel all off-road and portable diesel powered equipment, including but not limited to bulldozers, grader, cranes, loaders, scrapers, backhoes, generator sets, compressors, auxiliary power units, with Air Resources Board (ARB) certified motor vehicle diesel fuel (non-taxed version suitable for use off-road).
+Fuel all off-road and portable diesel powered equipment, including but not limited to bulldozers, grader, cranes, loaders, scrapers, backhoes, generator sets, compressors, auxiliary power units, with Air Resources Board (ARB) certified motor vehicle diesel fuel (non-taxed version suitable for use off-road). - c.

-- c.
 Maximize to the extent feasible, the use of diesel construction equipment meeting the ARB's 1996 or newer certification standard for off-road heavy-duty diesel engines. - d.
 All on and off-road diesel equipment shall not be allowed to idle for more than 5 minutes.
 Signs shall be posted in the designated queuing areas to remind drivers and operators of the 5 minute idling limit. - e.
 Electrify equipment where feasible. - f.
 Substitute gasoline-powered for diesel-powered equipment where feasible. - g.
 Use alternatively fueled construction equipment onsite where feasible, such as compressed natural gas (CNG) liquefied natural gas (LNG), propane, or biodiesel. - h.
-Best Available Control Technology (BACT implementation of DOCs or CDPFs) for construction equipment shall be required and the applicant shall provide the grading amounts and schedule to the APCD Planning Division as soon as they are available so that the appropriate level of BACT can be defined. - i.
+Best Available Control Technology (BACT implementation of DOCs or CDPFs) for construction equipment shall be required and the applicant

+- shall provide the grading amounts and schedule to the APCD Planning Division as soon as they are available so that the appropriate level of BACT can be defined. - i.
 At least 3 months prior to construction, the construction company awarded the contract shall contact the APCD Planning Division (805-781-5912) to coordinate the implementation of this mitigation measure.
 This company will also provide the APCD with proof that the Standard (a-h above) and BACT mitigation measures have been implemented prior to the start of construction activity.
 These measures shall be shown on all grading and construction plans prior to issuance of construction permits.